seud0nym/sigenergy2mqtt/README.md

                         Attempt to auto-discover Sigenergy Modbus hosts and device IDs.
 If 'once' is specified, auto-discovery will only occur if no existing auto-discovery results are found.
 If 'force', auto-discovery will overwrite any previously discovered Modbus hosts and device IDs.
 If not specified, auto-discovery is disabled.
+  --modbus-auto-discovery-ping-timeout [SIGENERGY2MQTT_MODBUS_AUTO_DISCOVERY_PING_TIMEOUT]
+                        The ping timeout, in seconds, to use when performing auto-discovery of Sigenergy devices on the network.
+                        The default is 0.5 seconds.
+  --modbus-auto-discovery-timeout [SIGENERGY2MQTT_MODBUS_AUTO_DISCOVERY_TIMEOUT]
+                        The Modbus timeout, in seconds, to use when performing auto-discovery of Sigenergy devices on the network.
+                        The default is 0.25 seconds.
+  --modbus-auto-discovery-retries [SIGENERGY2MQTT_MODBUS_AUTO_DISCOVERY_RETRIES]
+                        The Modbus maximum retry count to use when performing auto-discovery of Sigenergy devices on the network.
+                        The default is 0.
   -m [SIGENERGY2MQTT_MODBUS_HOST], --modbus-host [SIGENERGY2MQTT_MODBUS_HOST]
                         The hostname or IP address of the Sigenergy device --modbus-port [SIGENERGY2MQTT_MODBUS_PORT]